KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

   - Research Pipeline
 ---

-## 🧠 Why This Matters
+## Why This Matters

-Forecasting crypto is already tough — but doing so with **distributional forecasts** (like quantile intervals) adds another layer of complexity.
-These models don’t just predict the return — they predict the range of possible returns, including **tail risks**.
+Forecasting crypto is already tough, but doing so with **distributional forecasts** (like quantile intervals) adds another layer of complexity.
+The models I'm developing don’t just predict the return — they predict the range of possible returns, including **tail risks**.

 That means we need precision.
 Missing data, unaligned tokens, or careless imputation could destroy volatility structure and bias our models.